simonpf/quantnn/docs/source/user_guide.rst

 Overview
 --------

+The main functionality of quantnn is implemented by two model classes:
+:py:class:`quantnn.qrnn.QRNN` and :py:class:`quantnn.drnn.DRNN`.
+The
-The main functionality of **quantnn** is implemented in two model classes.
-The :py:class:`quantnn.qrnn.QRNN` class and the :py:class:`quantnn.drnn.DRNN` classes, which implement quantiles regression neural networks (QRNNs) and density regression neural networks (DRNNs), respectively.
+:py:class:`~quantnn.qrnn.QRNN` class provides an implementation of quantile regression neural networks (QRNNs), whereas the :py:class:`~quantnn.drnn.DRNN` implements density regression neural networks (DRNNs).

 Basic workflow
 --------------

-The basic usage is similar for both model classes :py:mod:`~quantnn.QRNN` and :py:mod:`~quantnn.DRNN` and consists of the following steps:
+The basic usage of both the  :py:mod:`~quantnn.QRNN` and :py:mod:`~quantnn.DRNN` classes is similar and follows the generic machine learning workflow:

 1. **Defining the model**: A model is defined by instantiating the corresponding model class.
 For this, you need to define the architecture of